-Brasília is the capital city of Brazil, and Brazils 3rd largest city with nearly 3 million inhabitants, and one of the most iconic examples of modernist urban planning in the world.
+Brasília, the 3rd biggest city in Brazil with nearly 3 million inhabitants, is the capital city of Brazil and one of the most iconic examples of modernist urban planning in the world.
 The city was designed in the late 1950s and built in just 41 months, with the goal of moving the federal government from Rio de Janeiro to a more central location within the country.
 The city was officially inaugurated in 1960, and since then it has become a symbol of Brazil's aspirations for progress and a model for modern urban design.

 The story of Brasília begins in the early 20th century when Brazil was facing a growing population and the need for a more centralized government.
 In 1956, President Juscelino Kubitschek launched a massive urban development project to create a new capital city in the heart of the country.
 The project was entrusted to the architect Oscar Niemeyer and the urban planner Lucio Costa, who were tasked with designing a modern, functional city that would reflect Brazil's aspirations for the future.